-Our company's certified wet basement repair technicians and contractors have the expertise you need to get your basement seepage and basement water problem fixed quickly, effectively, and permanently.
-There's no job too large or small -- and there's no wet basement or basement water problem we can't fix!
+Here at Adirondack Basement Systems, we've been fixing wet basements in neighborhoods like yours since 1998.
+Our certified technicians have the expertise you need to get the job done quickly, effectively, and permanently.
+There's no job too large or small -- and there's no wet basement we can't fix!

 (Click for more information about each solution.)

-Through years of research, Basement Systems, Inc. has developed the most effective, long-term solutions for wet basement repair.
-Their products have been keeping damp basements dry in the United States, Canada, and the United Kingdom since 1987.
+Through years of research, Basement Systems®, Inc. has developed the most effective and long-term solutions for wet basements.
+Their products have been keeping basements dry in the United States, Canada, and the United Kingdom since 1987.

-Basement water problems in New York are as old as the structures themselves.
+Basement water problems are as old as the structures themselves.
 Water will leak into a basement through any opening it can, including your walls, floors, and the joints between them.
 Water can even pass through the concrete itself -- which is one reason why basements are notoriously damp, humid spaces.

 Other companies might try to sell you on inferior basement waterproofing solutions.
-Our company's basement repair products have been developed, patented, and perfected by Basement Systems, Inc. -- the world's largest network of basement waterproofing contractors.
+Our products have been developed, patented, and perfected by Basement Systems®, Inc. -- the world's largest network of basement waterproofing contractors.

 Whether you live in Albany, Schenectady, Troy, Latham, Cohoes, Colonie or Clifton Park, our basement experts will show you how we can customize your waterproofing solution to keep the basement dry all the time!
 For a free, no-obligation waterproofing cost quote, contact us by phone or e-mail today!

 Heavy equipment is brought in to dig out the entire perimeter of the basement.
 New drain lines are installed, and sometimes a waterproof coating is applied to foundation walls.
 This waterproofing strategy is expensive and often damages lawn and garden areas.
 Exterior drains are prone to clogging with silt and roots over time.